-- Currently we can only accept pooled libraries of any type or ultra-pure DNA samples for sequencing.
+- Currently we only accept pooled libraries for sequencing.

 - When shipping, we strongly encourage pooled libraries be submitted in 1.5ml tubes.
-DNA samples may be submitted in 1.5ml tubes, PCR strip tubes, or 96-well PCR plates.
-Seal tubes and plates to prevent leakage or cross-contamination.
+Seal tubes or plates to prevent leakage or cross-contamination.
 The NTGC is not responsible for sample leakage during shipment.

 - Please label samples clearly.
 Label 1.5ml tubes on both the side and on top of the tube.
 For strip tubes, label the first and last tube (please keep samples in the same order as listed on the Sample Submission Form).
 Label plates on front of plate.
 Sample IDs must be unique identifiers for each sample.
 Samples cannot be named generically (e.g. Sample 1, Sample 2, etc.).

 - Please make sure samples are shipped in the proper storage conditions.
 For pooled libraries, please ship with dry ice.
-DNA samples should be shipped with wet ice or ice packs.
 If dropping samples off in person, samples can be stored on wet ice or ice packs.

 - Please fill out completely the Sample Submission Form.
 Send one completed copy via email to email@example.com.
 Please print out a second completed copy and submit with your samples.
 If you have questions when filling out the submission form, please email firstname.lastname@example.orgPlease ship samples to: